 The Elkay residential faucet warranty is considered one of the best in the industry, and certainly one of the simplest.
 All faucets are guaranteed not to leak, and all parts are guaranteed against any manufacturing defect or part failure for as long as the original purchaser owns the faucet, which, if you move and take it with you, could be for your actual lifetime.
 Elkay seldom asks for any proof of purchase document, figuring that you probably would not ask for replacement parts for a faucet you don't actually own, and generally is willing to take your word for it that you are the original purchaser of the faucet.

-Elkay's customer support is responsive and helpful, famous in the industry for its efficiency, as befits a customer support organization that deals everyday with builders and architects — folks not famous for their limitless reservoir of patience and understanding.
+The company's customer support is responsive and helpful, famous in the industry for its efficiency, as befits a customer support organization that deals everyday with builders and architects — folks not especially famous for their limitless reserves of patience and understanding.
 Warranty service on our test faucet was hassle-free and very quick.
 The Elkay agent was able to identify our model faucet, and the part that needed to be replaced, even though our tester deliberately tried to sow doubt and confusion.
 We give Elkay customer service a thumbs up.
 The Better Business Bureau agrees, having graded Elkay with an A+ for zero customer complaints about the company in the past three years — which means that customer problems are handled effectively within the company, so that customers do not feel the need to seek outside assistance from the BBB with problem resolution.

 We rate Elkay faucets a fair to good value.
-The prices are high compared to competing faucets of equal quality, and especially high for what are now, with a few exceptions, Asian faucets.
+The prices are high compared to competing faucets of equal quality, and especially high for what are now, with a few exceptions, Asian faucets

 In the old days, when Elkay still made its own faucets, its higher prices could be justified by the extraordinary heavy-duty commercial construction of its products.
 Today, that's no longer the case.
 Elkay faucets are still well designed and well made, but not any better made than the high quality residential faucets offered by such diverse companies as yet Elkay faucets still sell for prices 30% to 50% higher than these competing brands.
 Elkay's warranty and customer service is truly excellent, but no better than the service provided by a company that sells its good quality faucets at significantly below Elkay's prices.